pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 However, this style of state observation is terribly inefficient since _every_ change to `AppState` will cause the view to re-compute even though the only piece of state we actually care about is the `selectedTab`.
-The reason we are observing too much state is because we use `observe: { $0 }` in the construct of the ``WithViewStore``, which means the view store will observe all of state.
+The reason we are observing too much state is because we use `observe: { $0 }` in the construction of the ``WithViewStore``, which means the view store will observe all of state.

 To chisel away at the observed state you can provide a closure for that argument that plucks out the state the view needs.
 In this case the view only needs a single field: